 Since our inception, we have worked to conserve landscape level connectivity for vital wildlife corridors.
 Along with our partners at the Wildlands Network, we envision the world’s most extensive network of protected and connected lands.
 Achieving this grand vision requires coordinated efforts of conservation groups from Mexico’s Sierra Madre Occidental to Alaska’s Brooks Range.

-We work to achieve this vision by advocating for the use of best science for wildlife and habitat management, contribute critcal data for better wildlife and wildlands policy, engage the community in conservation science, and support our partners in shared conservation goals.
+We work to achieve this vision by advocating for the use of best science for wildlife and habitat management, contributing critical data for better wildlife and wildlands policy, engaging the community in conservation science, and supporting our partners in shared conservation goals.